hellociel/100-days-of-code/log.md

 **Thoughts:**

 - I'm pretty lost in how to study req/res cycle in an easier way.
 Tomorrow I'm going to read some official docs.

+### Day 38: June 22, 2020

+**Today's Progress**:

+- Studied express fundamentals and overall javascript basics.
+  -Personal website has a resume page updated.

+**Thoughts:**

+- I started target studying on my weak points and it feels great.
+I'm going to make sure I keep this pace.